Rebun Airport

-Rebun Airport (礼文空港, Rebun Kūkō) is a unused airport located in the town of Rebun, on Rebun Island in Hokkaido, Japan.
+Rebun Airport (礼文空港, Rebun Kūkō) is an unused airport located in the town of Rebun, on Rebun Island in Hokkaido, Japan.

 History

 The airport opened in June 1978 and closed on April 9, 2009.
 Prior to the airport's closure, Air Nippon and later, Air Hokkaido operated a daily flight from Wakkanai before the route was terminated on April 1, 2003.
 As of 2025, the airport has no scheduled flights and remains closed.